-In order to implement our BIS application, we used a data parallel (DP) behavioural skeleton.
-Referring to Fig. 3 (right), the DP skeleton is a composite component which includes an autonomic behaviour controller (ABC) and an autonomic manager (AM).
+To implement our BIS application, we used a data parallel (DP) BS.
+Referring to Figure 3 (right), the DP skeleton is a composite component which includes an autonomic behaviour controller (ABC) and an AM.
 The AM periodically evaluates certain monitored properties of the skeleton to ensure that a given QoS contract is satisfied.
 If this is not the case, it triggers appropriate reconfiguration operations provided by the ABC.
-To apply the DP skeleton for our application scenario, it must be parametrised with a worker component and a QoS contract.
+To apply the DP skeleton for our application scenario, it must be parameterised with a worker component and a QoS contract.
 The worker component, here named IDMatcher, implements the actual fingerprint matching functionality and the skeleton allocates one instance of this worker component per node.
 The QoS contract consists of a set of rules interpreted by the JBoss Drools rule engine.

-For our BIS prototype we chose to implement a QoS contract requiring to keep the partition size of the workers constant, independently of the size of the database presented to the BS through port D. The contract is provided before starting the computation through the non functional server port attached to the BS AM.
-The AM, in this case, adds or removes workers from the BS in case the partition size exceeds or is less than the value supplied by the user within the contract provided through the non functional BS ports.
+For our BIS prototype, we chose to implement a QoS contract requiring to keep the partition size of the workers constant, independently of the size of the database presented to the BS through port D. The contract is provided before starting the computation through the non-functional server port attached to the BS AM.
+The AM, in this case, adds or removes workers from the BS in case the partition size exceeds or is less than the value supplied by the user within the contract provided through the non-functional BS ports.

 Before identification requests can be processed, the identity DB is distributed across the worker components using port D. As a consequence, the DB is partitioned on the inner W components.
-The identity DB holds information such as name, address, and fingerprints of all enrolled (known) people.
+The identity DB holds information such as name, address and fingerprints of all enrolled (known) people.

-Once the skeleton has been initialized, identification requests can be submitted via the second port provided by the BS, port S, the so-called broadcast port.
+Once the skeleton has been initialised, identification requests can be submitted via the second port provided by the BS, port S, the so-called broadcast port.
 Fingerprints of a person to be identified are broadcasted via this port to all worker components and each worker matches them against its partition of the DB.
 Results are returned synchronously via method return values.

-If the AM triggers reconfiguration via the ABC, for example, to increase the number of worker components, the AM collects all DB partitions from the workers, modifies the number of workers, and finally redistributes the DB to the workers.
-This way the DB is redistributed during each reconfiguration operation.
+If the AM triggers reconfiguration via the ABC, e.g. to increase the number of worker components, the AM collects all DB partitions from the workers, modifies the number of workers and finally re-distributes the DB to the workers.
+In this way the DB is re-distributed during each re-configuration operation.

-The submission of the contract through non functional interfaces, the DB through BS port D, and the fingerprints to be matched through port S are all interactions with the GCM BS triggered by ePVM processes via the GCM adapter.
+The submission of the contract through non-functional interfaces, the DB through BS port D, and the fingerprints to be matched through port S are all interactions with the GCM BS triggered by ePVM processes via the GCM adapter.